chselz/qcstyle/CONTRIBUTING.md

 information.
 So please try to be as detailed as possible in your report, answer at least these questions:

-1. Which version of `qcstyle` are you using?
+1. Which version of `quantum-chemistry-bonn` are you using?
 The current version is always a subject to change, so be more specific.
 2. What is your environment (your laptop, the cluster of the university)?
 3. What steps will reproduce the issue?